TanishaKr07/HolidayRecipesClassifier/README.md

 **Significance Level:** 0.05

-We chose to run a permutation test because we do not have access to the underlying population distribution, and we wanted to assess whether the two observed distributions—calorie content in desserts versus non-desserts—could plausibly come from the same population.
+We chose to run a permutation test because we do not have access to the underlying population distribution, and we wanted to assess whether the two observed distributions could possibly come from the same population.

 We anticipated that there would be a significant difference in calorie content between holiday dessert and non-dessert recipes, but the direction of this difference was not known in advance.
 On one hand, desserts are often high in sugar, which could contribute to higher calorie values.
-On the other hand, non-dessert holiday recipes—depending on ingredients like fats or starches—might contain more overall calories than desserts.
+On the other hand, non-dessert holiday recipes, depending on ingredients like fats or starches, might contain more overall calories than desserts.
 Given this uncertainty, a two-sided permutation test was appropriate to determine whether the observed difference in means was statistically significant.

 For our test statistic, we chose the absolute difference in mean calorie content between dessert and non-dessert holiday recipes, rather than the raw difference.
 This is because our hypothesis is non-directional and we are not assuming which group has higher calories, only that a difference exists.
 Using the absolute difference allows us to properly evaluate this two-sided hypothesis.

-To run the test, we first split the data into two groups: desserts, which include recipes tagged as "dessert," and non-desserts, which include all other recipes.
+To run the test, we first split the data into two groups: desserts, which include recipes tagged as `'dessert'`, and non-desserts, which include all other recipes.
 The observed difference in mean calorie content (dessert − non-dessert) was −19.59.
 Note, while the observed difference is negative, this direction does not affect the conclusion of our permutation test, since we use the absolute value of the difference as our test statistic.
 This ensures our test remains two-sided, detecting any significant difference in mean calories regardless of which group is higher.

 Then we shuffled the `dessert` and `non-dessert` labels for 1000 times to collect 1000 simulating absolute mean differences in the two distributions as described in the test statistic.
 We got a p-value of 0.0.

 **Conclusion of Permutation Test**
 Since the p-value that we found (0.0) is less than the significance level of 0.05, we reject the null hypothesis.
 There is indeed a significant difference in the calorie content of dessert and non-dessert holiday recipes, with the observed statistic suggesting that non-desserts have a higher calorie content, on average.
-One plausible explanation for this finding could be that non-dessert holiday dishes, such as main courses or rich sides—often include calorie-dense ingredients like oils, meats, and cheeses, which can outweigh the sugar content typically found in desserts.
+One plausible explanation for this finding could be that non-dessert holiday dishes, such as main courses or rich sides, often include calorie-dense ingredients like oils, meats, and cheeses, which can outweigh the sugar content typically found in desserts.

 ---

 ## Framing a Prediction Problem

 We plan to predict the status of a holiday recipe as either "dessert" or "non-dessert" based on its overall calorie content and other relevant features.
-This constitutes a binary classification problem, as the model will be trained to predict one of two possible outcomes - dessert or non-dessert.
+This constitutes a binary classification problem, as the model will be trained to predict one of two possible outcomes: dessert or non-dessert.

 In our earlier analysis, we identified a significant association between a recipe’s dessert status and its calorie content, suggesting that calorie-related features may be predictive of whether a recipe is a dessert or not.
 Thus, we aim to leverage this relationship to build a binary classifier.